 Co-instructors: Amy Toth and Randall Cass.
 Every Fall

 Biology and management of bee pollinators, focusing on honey bees.

 Fundamentals of bee biology, including life history, behavior, and

 development.
 Practical aspects of beekeeping and non-honey bee pollinator

 management including disease management.
-Work with live bee hives will
+Hands-on work with live bee hives and honey extraction.